wyfo/arc-slice/README.md

 ## Safety

 This library uses unsafe code.
-It is tested with [miri](https://github.com/rust-lang/miri) and [loom](https://crates.io/crates/loom) to ensure the memory safety and the correct synchronization.
+It is tested with [miri](https://github.com/rust-lang/miri) to ensure the memory safety and the correct synchronization.

 [^1]: Only two tests are not passing, but it is just about the capacity of a reallocated `BytesMut` for which you cannot reserve because it is shared.
 I don't really agree with `bytes` behavior here — doubling the previous capacity, even if it's about a small reservation in a small subslice — so I will not say it matters a lot.
 If it does matter, it is still possible to match `bytes` behavior.